 • Works with Tiptop Audio, and has recently developed the “Grain de Folie” cartridge (granular synthesis) for their Z-DSP Eurorack module (FV1 Spin semiconductor DSP), and the “Spring Waves” (physical modeling).

 • Sound designer of presets of the factory library of the ROLI Seaboard (RISE 25 and 49).

-• Contributor for several web sites like the AAS Tassman forum or the Nord Modular forum on ElectroMusic.com.
+• Contributor for several web sites like the AAS Tassman forum or the Nord Modular forum on ElectroMusic.com, etc.

-“I do believe that expression, and therefore new controllers, is the next step for electronic music, and I’m also convinced that these new controllers will give their best with dedicated sound engines.
+“I do believe that expression, and associated new intruments and controllers, is the next step for electronic music, and I’m also convinced that these new controllers will give their best with dedicated sound engines.
 So I’m always happy to very modestly help paving this road.”